moseskimc/background-replacement/README.md

 # background-replacement

-This repo implements a simple deployment of a FastAPI application to change the background of an input image.
-This background replacement is accomplished by using a ResNet based FCN model followed by image processing operations including background removal and image superimposition.
+This repo implements a simple deployment of a FastAPI application to change the background of an image.
+Background replacement is accomplished by creating a segmentation mask of the image foreground using a ResNet-based FCN model followed by background removal and image superimposition.

 ## Docker